franc0r/seek_thermal_ROS2/seekthermal_camera/README.md

 * `linear_k` (*float*, default: `-1.5276`) - linear model slope for device temperature compensation;
 * `linear_offset` (*float*, default: `-470.8979`) - linear model offset for device temperature compensation;

-### Flat field calibration

-The node can use [flat-field calibration](https://github.com/CopterExpress/libseek-thermal#apply-additional-flat-field-calibration) to reduce noise and offset radial gradients.

-## Nodelet

-The package also provides the `seekthermal_camera/camera` nodelet that has all functionality of the node.